 The clock signal can be produced with analog components that create a low-frequency oscillator (LFO) in the shape of a square wave.
 An inverter can be used for the opposite-polarity copy.

 The clock can also be produced with a digital microcontroller.
 You may be thinking that that would make the pedal digital.
 Well, yes and no. A digital clock would obviously put a digital component in the pedal.
 However, the audio signal itself would be 100% analog the entire way.

 Digital clocks, in general, are much more versatile than analog clock signals.
 In the case of delay pedals, they may afford us extra functionality such as tap tempo, MIDI controllability and the ability to save and recall presets.

-Because of the clock set up, BBD analog delays have sample rates and are prone to aliasing.
-The first time I heard this I was very confused.
-My entire career as an audio technician and musician I believe that only digital audio had sample rates and the potential for aliasing.
+Because of the clock setup, BBD analog delays have sample rates and are prone to aliasing.
+The first time I heard this, I was very confused.
+My entire career as an audio technician and musician, I believed that only digital audio had sample rates and the potential for aliasing.

 This sampling can be understood in the following diagram.

 This is very similar to digital audio though it is technically still analog.
 The major difference is that the amplitude of digital audio is quantized to fit a certain value in a certain bit-depth (16-bit, 24-bit, etc.).
 The amplitudes of the BBD are continuous, meaning they are not quantized to the nearest digital byte.